BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Running the different steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to the local counteract for the configuration of the recipes and targets files.
+Refer to `Running the example locally`_ for the configuration of the recipes and targets files.

 To facilitate the execution of the different steps of the pipeline on Slurm, we provide the following auxiliary scripts that can be executed in the following order: